BenKluger/chalkboard/README.md

 Website Link: https://chalkboard-amnaben.herokuapp.com/

-### NOTE: DUMMY PAGES DO NOT HAVE FUNCTIONALITY.
-THEY WILL BECOME DYNAMIC PAGES IN A LATER DELIVERABLE.

-- Chapters:
-  - Sitemap

-Followed this video to implement Login and registering a user: https://www.youtube.com/watch?v=b91XgdyX-SM

-Used this video to understand how MongoDB works with Node.js: https://www.youtube.com/watch?v=bxsemcrY4gQ

-Used this video to understand MongoDB, and used a similar video in the playlist for website jwt user authentication: https://www.youtube.com/watch?v=bxsemcrY4gQ&t=828s
+Followed this video to implement Login and registering a user: https://www.youtube.com/watch?v=b91XgdyX-SM Used this video to understand how MongoDB works with Node.js: https://www.youtube.com/watch?v=bxsemcrY4gQ Used this video to understand MongoDB, and used a similar video in the playlist for website jwt user authentication: https://www.youtube.com/watch?v=bxsemcrY4gQ&t=828s
 Used this video for general backend knowledge: https://www.youtube.com/watch?v=-RCnNyD0L-s&t=1485s

-TODO:

-- Fix JWT_Secret so that it is in the .env file
-- Set up chapters

-Small TODO:

-- Choose File button on assignmentPageST.html is wonky
-- Search field + button allignment

 # Course Web Application